 What Is the Average Return on Investment When You Flip a House?

 The average return on investment for a fix and flipper is generally 10% to 20%.
 Your ROI depends on your house flipping cost, which includes the cost to rehab a house, your timeline, acquisition cost, and sales costs.
 Generally, the shorter your timeline, the higher your ROI.
 Keep in mind that every decision you make during the house flipping process affects your ROI, so remember to stick to your budget and keep your costs as low as possible.

 How Long Does It Take to Flip a House?

-The time it takes to flip a house depends on a few key things, including the experience of the flipper, the type of financing used, the extent or rehab needed, the size of the property, and the local real estate market.
+The time it takes to flip a house depends on a few key things, including the experience of the flipper, the type of financing used, the extent of rehab needed, the size of the property, and the local real estate market.
 Typically, experienced fix and flippers can purchase, rehab, and flip a house within 90 days.
-Keep in mind that larger properties and those that need extensive rehabs may take longer to flip.
+Keep in mind that larger properties and ones that need extensive rehabs may take longer to flip.

 How Much Does It Cost to Rehab a House?